DegreeWorks FAQs

 In most cases, classes were coded during the admissions process so they would be placed on your audit as transfer work.
 If your audit does not look like you expected, please contact your advisor.

-The fact that you took and passed a PE course is reflected in the University Requirements block.
-However, since the hour earned in your PE class does not count towards the number of hours required by your degree program, the hour goes to the Not Counted block of your audit.
+The fact that you took and passed a PE course is reflected in the University Requirements card.
+However, since the hour earned in your PE class does not count towards the number of hours required by your degree program, the hour goes to the Quarter System Credit and Credits Not Counted Toward Graduation card in your audit.

-After it is approved by the dean's office, the designee will record the exception.
+After it is approved by the dean's office, the designee will record the exception in DegreeWorks.
 The course you completed will fulfill the requirement, and an additional line will appear under it that explains why the exception was entered.
+You can also view this information in the separate Exceptions card at the bottom of the audit.

 Look at the degree information next to your name at the top of the screen.
 You'll notice that the degree box has a drop-down arrow.
 Use this to select your second degree.
 Once you select on this, an audit with the additional major will display.

 If you successfully repeat a course, only your last attempt counts toward degree requirements.
-The earlier attempt(s) will be placed in a "Non-credit" category at the bottom of your audit.
+The earlier attempt(s) will be placed in a Non-Credit card at the bottom of your audit.
 The courses in this area do not count toward your total hours, and they cannot be used to fulfill requirements.
+Repeated courses will have an ‘R’ in the Repeat column.
+See the Course Deletions section under Courses and Credits in the Bulletin for additional information.

 Yes, in progress courses are used towards requirements and in credits applied.
 In progress courses are also used to satisfy University Requirements.